-Cannabis is currently legal for recreational and/or medical use in 31 states and the District of Columbia.
+Cannabis is currently legal for recreational use in 10 states and the District of Columbia and for medical use in 33 states.
 According to a 2016 study by the Tax Foundation, a mature cannabis industry could generate up to $28 billion in tax revenues for federal, state, and local governments.

 At the federal level, cannabis remains illegal under the Controlled Substances Act.
-As more states legalize cannabis and this segment of the business community continues to mature, the conflict between state and federal law creates increasingly significant legal and compliance concerns for state and federally chartered banks that wish to service cannabis-related businesses (CRBs).
+As more states legalize cannabis and this segment of the business community continues to mature, the conflict between state and federal law creates increasingly significant legal and compliance concerns for state and federally chartered banks that wish to service cannabis-related businesses (CRBs) or continue to serve existing customers that may also do business with CRBs.
 Due to legal and regulatory uncertainty, CRBs lack access to the traditional banking system forcing them to operate mostly in cash.
 Cash-only businesses, especially those with a high volume of revenue, pose a significant risk to public safety.

-While the Obama-era Departments of Justice and Treasury issued federal guidance for CRBs and financial institutions (DOJ’s 2014 “Cole Memo” and the Financial Crimes Enforcement Network’s 2014 FIN-2014-G001), the Cole Memo was rescinded by the current Justice Department.
+While the Obama-era Departments of Justice and Treasury issued federal guidance for CRBs and financial institutions (DOJ’s 2014 “Cole Memo” and the Financial Crimes Enforcement Network’s 2014 FIN-2014-G001), the Cole Memo was later rescinded by then Attorney General Jeff Sessions.
 Further, most financial institutions found the initial guidance insufficient because it did not address the illegal status of cannabis under the Controlled Substances Act.
 This uncertainty creates a “whipsaw effect” that makes working with CRBs untenable for the majority of financial institutions in states where it is legal.